HkiPythonWorkshops/Workshops/ws2/material.md

 The main loop of the game is where we handle all the events happening in the game, like movement, user's key presses, and so on.

 A main loop has a condition that is true until we need to break out from it when the user exits the game.
+Let's add this to the end of our file:

 ```python
 def MainLoop():